October 31, 2016

 The Park entrance is located at the intersection of Heavenly Village Way and Montreal Road in South Lake Tahoe.
 For more information about Van Sickle Bi-State Park visit https://tahoe.ca.gov/van-sickle-bi-state-park/.

-Established in 1984, the mission of the California Tahoe Conservancy is to lead California’s efforts to restore and enhance the extraordinary natural and recreational resources of the Lake Tahoe Basin.
-For more information, visit https://tahoe.ca.gov.
+The California Tahoe Conservancy is a State agency, established in 1985, with a mission to lead California’s efforts to restore and enhance the extraordinary natural and recreational resources of the Lake Tahoe Basin.
+Learn more at tahoe.ca.gov.